tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 1. A digital agency...
 2. In Ran's opinion the medium could be the text in background.
 It is bigger but less readable, gray.
+Or it could be the text "We are creative ...."
+3. Button, logo, we are Baunfire

 ![[Pasted image 20240913175014.png]]